Oink70/Verus-CLI-tools/README.md

  - `-e # || --end #`             : Set an end date (00:00 UTC). if not set, it uses the current time.
 Requires time in YYYY-MM-DD or "YYYY-MM-DD hh:mm:ss" format.
  - `-h   || --help`              : Displays help text on the console.

+## monitor-addresses.sh
+This script is meant to be run using the verusd `-blocknotify=/path/monitor-addresses.sh %s` option.
+The script takes blockhash or blockheight as input, checks that block for transactions made from addresses that are specified in the file on line 11 of the script (The address file is **not** included).
+If a send is detected from a monitored address it will send a message using the webhook to discord, including the blocktime, blockheight, TXID and address(es) that matched.

+### Prerequisites
+ - Linux OS
+ - `jq` installed
+ - The `verus` binary in the PATH environment.
+If not found it falls back to the location of the `verus` binary is set on line 15 of the script.
+ - A webhook for discord.
+ - An address file (text file with one address per line).

+### Usage
+`./address-monitor.sh 2234624`
+`./address-monitor.sh 000000000008263f8382f888aeb50e60470f0878fa6d77b549e7e2505a5e0a30`
+`verusd -blocknotify=/path/address-monitor.sh %s`

 # Scripts currently only usable on testnet
 ## launch-pbaas-chains.sh